FlineDev/BartyCrouch/README.md

 # BartyCrouch

-BartyCrouch can **search a Storyboard file for localizable strings** and **update your existing localization `.strings` incrementally** by adding new keys, keeping your existing translations and deleting only the ones that are no longer used.
+BartyCrouch can **search a Storyboard/xib file for localizable strings** and **update your existing localization `.strings` incrementally** by adding new keys, keeping your existing translations and deleting only the ones that are no longer used.
 BartyCrouch even **keeps changes to your translation comments** given they are enclosed like `/* comment to keep */` and don't span multiple lines.

 ## Installation